hackclub/uploadparty/SECURITY.md

 ### 7. File Upload Security
 - File type validation (audio files only)
 - File size limits
-- Virus scanning (to be implemented with AWS S3)
+- Virus scanning (to be implemented with Cloud Storage or a scanning service)
 - Secure file naming to prevent path traversal
-- Direct upload to S3 with signed URLs
+- Direct upload to Google Cloud Storage (GCS) with signed URLs

 ### 8. Container Security
 - Non-root user in Docker containers